 Use aromatics like candles or essential oils to gently activate the senses.
 Remember that each guest will have a different sensory preference so you may wish to offer a basket of scented items rather than spritzing them yourself.
 Let your guests choose which scents to utilize.
 To set the tone, you could add a note about fragrances in your welcome letter.

 for your furnishings, like wood and bamboo.
 Look for wooden tables, wooden spatulas, or small wood sculptures.
 Even a simple tray of pebbles can serve as an invitation for your retreating guest to breathe a bit deeper.

 Plants around the room can make space feel fresh and calm.
-Plants clean the air and bring aesthetic interest to what could otherwise be a stuffy space.
+Any kind of greenery will clean the air and bring aesthetic interest to what could otherwise be a stuffy space.
 For those with a black thumb, even fake plants help give the appearance of a lively retreat haven.
 A small bouquet of fresh flowers can do the trick as well.

 Try to incorporate books on mindfulness along with the coffee table or bookshelves.
 When a guest spots that meditation book or collection of Buddhist poetry on the shelf, they might feel extra inspired to relax.